 Here is what other reviewers have said about the book:

-"and part this well-observed and unsentimental novel taps into what is primal within privileged adolescent girls."--, Starred review
+"Part Mean Girls, part Lord of the Flies, and part Special Topics in Calamity Physics, this well-observed and unsentimental novel taps into what is primal within privileged adolescent girls."--The Bulletin, Starred review

-"Lucy's narration pulls readers alongside her uncertain navigation of two worlds, and as Lucy recognizes assimilation masquerading as inclusion, refuses to back down, and instead embraces who she is."--
+"Lucy's narration pulls readers alongside her uncertain navigation of two worlds, and we can't help but cheer in solidarity as Lucy recognizes assimilation masquerading as inclusion, refuses to back down, and instead embraces who she is."--Horn Book Magazine

 Needless to say I highly recommend this book and have recommended its inclusion in the BSD Mock Printz list, a late entrants but so be it!